Looming auto strike puts Biden’s labor loyalty to the test

 Dealers prep inventory ahead of UAW strike

-A UAW strike would interrupt production schedules and order deliveries to dealerships, and some dealers are already preparing.
+A UAW strike would interrupt production schedules and order deliveries to dealerships, which some dealers are already preparing for.

 “Some dealers are starting to plan for the potential of a UAW strike and that is pushing them to the lanes to ensure they have inventory ‘just in case,’” Black Book, an automotive data agency, reported Tuesday.